-With the exception of (a) the Coat of Arms; and (b) any third party material, and where otherwise stated, copyright in the Airport Plan is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Australia Licence.
+With the exception of (a) the Coat of Arms; (b) the Department of Infrastructure, Transport, Regional Development and Communications' photos and graphics, copyright in this publication is licensed under a Creative Commons Attribution 4.0 Australia Licence.

-Creative Commons Attribution - NonCommercial - NoDerivs 3.0 Australia Licence is a standard form licence agreement that allows you to copy and redistribute this publication in its entirety for non-commercial purposes provided that you also attribute the work to the Commonwealth and abide by the other licence terms.
-This licence does not allow you to edit, modify or adapt the work.
+Creative Commons Attribution 4.0 Australia Licence is a standard form licence agreement that allows you to copy, communicate and adapt this publication provided that you attribute the work to the Commonwealth and abide by the other licence terms.

-A summary of the licence terms is available from https://creativecommons.org/licenses/by-nc-nd/3.0/au/.
+Further information on the licence terms is available from <https://creativecommons.org/licenses/by/4.0/>.